Building better credit is a marathon, not a sprint. However, these 10 credit score hacks can help you

 Other options include asking them to change the status to “paid” or “closed,” or “settled” — the least attractive option since it indicates only partial payment.

-credit repair company.
+There are no quick-fix solutions, and that includes hiring a credit repair company.
 A credit repair company can only remove items from your credit report if they’re inaccurate, or unverified.
 You can do this yourself for free.

 Under the Credit Repair Organizations Act, credit repair companies aren’t allowed to make false statements to credit bureaus, charge fees for services that they haven’t yet provided, guarantee removal of negative items, or ask you to change your tax identification number.